Search

 Henrietta Reese

 Henrietta Reese is a freelance writer, storytelling consultant and nature guide.
-She did her level 1 field guide training with EcoTraining in 2023 and became an apprentice trails guide in 2024.
-Currently she is sharing her time (and passions) in between Germany, New York and South Africa - exploring this one wild life.
+She did her level 1 Field Guide training with EcoTraining in 2023 and became a Trails Guide in 2024.
+Currently, she is sharing her time (and passions) between Germany, New York, and South Africa - exploring this one wild life.
 Instagram: @henrietta_reese

 Explore more